 Chemotherapy drugs can produce cognitive deficits collectively known as chemo brain or chemobrain.
-Fewer than 10 years ago, chemo brain was regarded primarily as a psychological phenomenon associated with the stress of the diagnosis of breast cancer and its treatment.
-Studies that established clear before and after changes in cognitive functioning began to alter this perception.
+Chemo brain was formerly regarded primarily as a psychological phenomenon associated with the stress linked to breast cancer.
+Studies that established clear before and after changes in cognitive functioning altered this perception.

 These were followed by brain imaging and animal studies that demonstrated clear physical damage in the brain as a result of chemotherapy, including measurable reductions in brain gray matter.
 Now it is clear that chemotherapy does in fact cross into the brain, at least in order to cause damage.